mcornick/clilol/docs/clilol_purl_get.md

 Specify the name with the --name flag.

-The username can be specified with the --username flag.
-If not set, it defaults to your own username.
+The address can be specified with the --address flag.
+If not set, it defaults to your own address.

 ```
 clilol purl get [flags]